Dosage Form: tablet, film coated

-Pregnancy Category X [see Contraindications (4)].
+Pregnancy Category X

 Finasteride is contraindicated for use in women who are or may become pregnant.
 Finasteride is a Type II 5α-reductase inhibitor that prevents conversion of testosterone to 5α-dihydrotestosterone (DHT), a hormone necessary for normal development of male genitalia.
 In animal studies, Finasteride caused abnormal development of external genitalia in male fetuses.
 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the male fetus.

 Abnormal male genital development is an expected consequence when conversion of testosterone to 5α-dihydrotestosterone (DHT) is inhibited by 5α-reductase inhibitors.
 These outcomes are similar to those reported in male infants with genetic 5α-reductase deficiency.
 Women could be exposed to Finasteride through contact with crushed or broken Finasteride tablets or semen from a male partner taking Finasteride.
 With regard to Finasteride exposure through the skin, Finasteride tablets are coated and will prevent skin contact with Finasteride during normal handling if the tablets have not been crushed or broken.
 Women who are pregnant or may become pregnant should not handle crushed or broken Finasteride tablets because of possible exposure of a male fetus.
 If a pregnant woman comes in contact with crushed or broken Finasteride tablets, the contact area should be washed immediately with soap and water.
-With regard to potential Finasteride exposure through semen, a study has been conducted in men receiving Finasteride 1 mg/day that measured Finasteride concentrations in semen [see Clinical Pharmacology (12.3)].
+With regard to potential Finasteride exposure through semen, two studies have been conducted in men receiving Finasteride 5 mg/day that measured Finasteride concentrations in semen [see Clinical Pharmacology (12.3)].

-No evidence of male external genital malformations or other abnormalities were observed in rabbit fetuses exposed to Finasteride during the period of major organogenesis (gestation days 6 to 18) at maternal doses up to 100 mg/kg/day (Finasteride exposure levels were not measured in rabbits).
+No evidence of male external genital malformations or other abnormalities were observed in rabbit fetuses exposed to Finasteride during the period of major organogenesis (gestation days 6 to 18) at maternal oral doses up to 100 mg/kg/day, (Finasteride exposure levels were not measured in rabbits).
 However, this study may not have included the critical period for Finasteride effects on development of male external genitalia in the rabbit.

 The fetal effects of maternal Finasteride exposure during the period of embryonic and fetal development were evaluated in the rhesus monkey (gestation days 20 to 100), in a species and development period more predictive of specific effects in humans than the studies in rats and rabbits.
-Intravenous administration of Finasteride to pregnant monkeys at doses as high as 800 ng/day (estimated maximal blood concentration of 1.86 ng/mL or about 930 times the highest estimated exposure of pregnant women to Finasteride from semen of men taking 1 mg/day) resulted in no abnormalities in male fetuses.
-In confirmation of the relevance of the rhesus model for human fetal development, oral administration of a dose of Finasteride (2 mg/kg/day or approximately 120,000 times the highest estimated blood levels of Finasteride from semen of men taking 1 mg/day) to pregnant monkeys resulted in external genital abnormalities in male fetuses.
+Intravenous administration of Finasteride to pregnant monkeys at doses as high as 800 ng/day (estimated maximal blood concentration of 1.86 ng/mL or about 143 times the highest estimated exposure of pregnant women to Finasteride from semen of men taking 5 mg/day) resulted in no abnormalities in male fetuses.
+In confirmation of the relevance of the rhesus model for human fetal development, oral administration of a dose of Finasteride (2 mg/kg/day or approximately 18,000 times the highest estimated blood levels of Finasteride from semen of men taking 5 mg/day) to pregnant monkeys resulted in external genital abnormalities in male fetuses.
 No other abnormalities were observed in male fetuses and no Finasteride-related abnormalities were observed in female fetuses at any dose.